Introduction:-

 1- Can AI glasses record people without their knowledge?

-In 2026, most reputable brands (including Meta and Google) include a visible recording LED that cannot be disabled by software.
+In 2026, most reputable brands (including Meta and enterprise options like RealWear) include a visible recording LED that cannot be disabled by software.
 Solos and Brilliant Labs have optional LEDs.
 However, no system is foolproof.
 Always respect local privacy laws.

 2- Do any AI glasses work without a smartphone?

 No. All models in this comparison require a companion app (iOS/Android) for initial setup, firmware updates, and cloud AI features.
-The Google Glass EE 3 can run basic tasks offline but still needs a phone for configuration.
+Enterprise devices like RealWear can run core tasks offline and on-device but still need mobile or IT management for configuration.

 3- Which AI glasses have the best battery for all-day use?